 Information for:Sign up to our Engage eNewsletter

-To achieve professional registration your competence and commitment will be assessed by existing registrants of a professional engineering institution that is licensed by the Engineering Council.
-This process is known as the ‘professional review’.
-It is a peer process, by registrants who are competent and trained to undertake this assessment.
+To achieve professional registration, your competence and commitment will be assessed against the standards in UK-SPEC or the ICTTech Standard, through a ‘professional review’.
+This is a peer process, carried out by engineers and technicians who are professional registered, competent and trained to undertake this assessment.

 Knowledge, understanding and skills form an essential part of competence.
 This provides the necessary foundation of underpinning logic and analytical capabilities.
 Formal education is one way of demonstrating the necessary underpinning knowledge and understanding, but it is not the only way.
 All applicants’ knowledge, understanding and skills are assessed against the UK-SPEC standard of competence which sets the minimum requirements.

 Applicants who have achieved the required learning outcomes through recognised qualifications will need not to provide any further evidence about their education.
 Qualifications which provide the required level of knowledge and understanding are:

 Applicants who do not have the recognised qualifications will instead have an individual assessment of their qualifications and any other relevant learning.